-Parents/guardians and students must assume the responsibility of the student's proper attire.
+Parents/guardians and students must assume the responsibility of the student's proper attire as outlined in the policy.
 A student's dress and appearance should not cause disruption, distract other students from their school work, or compromise health and safety.
 If a student's dress or appearance is inappropriate, the student will be required to change the student's dress or appearance.
 Note: School administration can make exceptions to the student dress code at their discretion for spirit days and special events.